Facts and Trivia for Oktoberfest 2017

 It has taken 12,000 to 13,000 people to staff and run the festival yearly.

-The festival served 7.3 million liters of beer last year; that is enough to fill almost three (2.9) Olympic-size swimming pools.
+The festival has served about 7.3 million liters of beer; that is enough to fill almost three (2.9) Olympic-size swimming pools.

 About 500-600 passports are routinely lost, with some brought to lost and found, at the festival.